tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_response_codes.md

 With a GET request, it's pretty easy to tell if the request is successful or not because you get back something in the response.

-But suppose you're make a POST (create), PUT (edit), or DELETE (remove) call, where you're changing data contained in the resource.
+But suppose you're make a POST, PUT, or DELETE call, where you're changing data contained in the resource.
 How do you know if the request was successfully processed and received by the API?

 HTTP response codes in the header of the response will indicate whether the operation was successful.
 The HTTP status codes are just abbreviations for longer messages.